aedobbyn/menu-builder/compile/writeup.md

 **Ranges**

-Finally, ranges.
-If two numbers are separated by an "or" or a "-" like "4-5 teaspoons of sugar" we know that this is a range.
+Finally, let's deal with ranges.
+If two numbers are separated by an `"or"` or a `"-"` like "4-5 teaspoons of sugar" we know that this is a range.
 We'll take the average of those two numbers.

 We'll add a new column to our dataframe called `range_portion` for the result of any range calculations.
 If we don't have a range, just like `mult_add_portion`, we set this value to 0.